royge/phpunit-docker/README.md

 # phpunit-docker
-Docker image to use PHPUnit as CLI
+Docker image to PHPUnit 5.7.19 with composer and PHP 5 on Ubuntu 14.05